xinyuliu12/xinyuliu12.github.io/index.md

 image:
 ---
 ## Summary
-I am looking for a full-time software development job starting in June 2024.
+I am looking for a full-time software development job starting in July 2024.
 I was a Computer Science PhD student at **Georgia Tech** for 4 years, and my research projects were about leveraging software testing and program analysis techniques to improve the performance of database systems.
 I am thrilled about transitioning to a career in industry.
 ## Education
+* I received a Master's of Computer Science from **Georgia Tech** in 2024.

-* I proudly quitted the PhD program at **Georgia Tech** and expect to graduate with a Master's in Computer Science in May 2024 .
+* I proudly quitted the CS PhD program at **Georgia Tech** in 2023.

 * I received a Bachelor of Computer Science from **University of Michigan** in 2019.

 ## Experience
-* I was a PhD student co-advised by Dr. Alessandro Orso and Dr. Joy Arulraj at **Georgia Tech**.
+* I was a CS PhD student at **Georgia Tech**.
 My research projects received 2 research fundings and led to 2 publications at a top-tier conference.

 * I TA'ed CS-6300 Software Development Process class at **Georgia Tech** for 3 semesters.